Double-Dot-Interactive/bevy_animations/README.md

 )
 ```
 **Note** if you have a one directional animation you can use `AnimationDirectionIndexes::default()` or set everything to 1 `AnimationDirectionIndexes::new(1, 1, 1, 1)`

+**Note** it is on you to make sure you are passing the correct strings to bevy_animations to animate your entity

 #### You can also add a `TimedAnimation` like this
 ```rust